Compensation Calculator For An Accident At Work

 - Write to us about your claim online

 - Or chat with us now using our free live chat service in the bottom right corner of your screen.

-How Can A Compensation Calculator For An Accident At Work Help Me?
+- Get Help With The Compensation Calculator For An Accident At Work

 The fallout of an accident at work can be significant.
 Not only may you suffer a physical injury, but you may also suffer financially too.
 Something as simple as a slip, trip and fall can lead to a serious injury like a broken leg, preventing you from working for months and leaving you with mounting bills.

 Having represented clients in work injury claims for decades, we know all too well the stresses that can come.
 So we dedicate ourselves to minimising that stress and worry as much as possible so that you can get back on your feet.

 One way we do that is through our accident at work claim calculator.
 It starts by checking if you’re eligible to make a claim.
 For example, there is a time limit in personal injury claims of just 3 years to commence court proceedings before the claim is deemed ‘out of time’, or statute-barred.

 It also checks who could be at fault for the claim.
 Sometimes this is unclear, but if you have evidence or suspicions that your employer failed to uphold the duty of care they owe you, the blame could rest with them.